Find your next read...

 It must be something to do with unforgettable childhood holidays touring the remote Scottish Highlands in a jam-packed camper van that fired Brigid Benson's fascination for the sea.
 Or perhaps it was Cornish summers under billowing canvas or maybe home life on a peninsula, with Wales over the water to one side and Ireland across the waves to another.
 Whatever the spark, the intriguing character of places and people in the country continues to inspire her writing.
 Craig Easton feels privileged that his work takes him to photograph all over the world.
 Wherever he goes, the landscape and weather inspire him to show not just what a place looks like, but what it feels like.
 When he's taking time out, chances are you'll find him with his camera in the west of Scotland or in the east playing golf badly.

 Richard M. Eaton has over a long and varied career published a number of ground-breaking books on India before 1800, including major works on the social roles of Sufis, slavery, Indian biography, the growth of Muslim societies along Bengal's eastern frontiers, the social history of the Deccan, and the place of Islam in the sub-continent's history.
-The Lotus and the Lion draws on a lifetime of teaching and research.
+India in the Persianate Age draws on a lifetime of teaching and research.
 He is Professor of History at the University of Arizona.

 For the latest books, recommendations, offers and more